 For proposals involving observations, the proposer is urged to be as accurate as possible when entering the position of the target, since even small errors can seriously reduce the quality of the data.
 Positions must be given in equinox/epoch J2000.
 Upon proposal submission, the RPS will run a crosscheck of coordinates and object names entered with the SIMBAD catalog and will notify PIs should any errors be found in this crosscheck.
 If there is time before the deadline, the PI should re-check the target(s) in question and, if necessary, re-submit his or her proposal (both target form and science justification) with corrected target name and coordinates.
 If the deadline has passed, the PI should contact the CXC, via the HelpDesk, (http://cxc.harvard.edu/helpdesk/) as soon as possible, to make any necessary corrections.
 Proposers requesting more than one target, or multiple pointings at a single target, should assign a Target Number that indicates the order of priority.
 Prioritization will aid the Selecting Official in the event that a reduction in observing time is recommended.
 In such cases, every attempt will be made to honor the highest priority targets.
-If a large number of targets are requested (more than 5), the email version of the RPS is the recommended method of preparing the forms.
+Additional targets with the same observing parameters can be added by listing essential information only using the Add Target button.
+If a large number of targets are requested and the web version becomes slow the PI can switch to the email version of the RPS via the RPS email button.